Coronavirus: Delhi ramps up preventive measures | DW | 17.03.2020

 As New Delhi scrambles to deal with the coronavirus pandemic, protesters in the Shaheen Bagh district refuse to give up their fight against a contentious citizenship law.

 Mass sanitization of buses is underway at Delhi's inter-state bus terminals.
-Sanitation workers wearing masks are carrying containers of disinfectant on their backs, they spray all incoming buses with chemicals.
+Sanitation workers wearing masks are carrying containers of disinfectant on their backs, spraying all incoming buses with chemicals.

 The Delhi government under Chief Minister Arvind Kejriwal on Monday restricted all gatherings to 50 people: gyms, weekly bazaars, night clubs, pubs and spas will suspend operations till March 31.